tamertinkci/ML4B-Team-7/projectdocumentation.md

 ### 3.2 Data Understanding and Preparation
 #### Dataset Introduction
-The dataset consists of 850 apple images sourced from Kaggle, which allows for commercial use.
+The dataset consists of images containing fruits, vegetables and nuts and is sourced from Kaggle, which allows for commercial use.
+There are two different datasets available, and for our project, we have chosen the "fruit-360_dataset."
+However, for our project, we only use the apple subdirectories.

-Link for the dataset:   https://www.kaggle.com/datasets/jayaprakashpondy/apple-fruit
+Link for the dataset:   https://www.kaggle.com/datasets/moltean/fruits

 #### Structure and Size
+*Note: Only the apple directories are taken into account here*
-- Size: 850 images
+- Size: 8169 images
-- Format: jpg and jpeg
-- Structure: Divided into train and test folders, each with four subdirectories:
+- Structure: The test and training directories each contain 13 folders with the different types of apples
-    - Blotch
-    - Normal
-    - Rot
-    - Scab
+- Format: jpg
-- Image Sizes: Various dimensions
+- Image Sizes: 100 x 100 pixels
+- Preprocessing: The fruits are already extracted from the background and the background is filled with white

 #### Speciality
-- Diversity: Includes various apple types and conditions as mentioned above.
+- Rotation: contains rotated fruit including fruit which was rotated around the 3rd axis

 #### Data Preparation
 - Augmentation: Applying transformations like scaling
 - Normalization: Scaling pixel values to the range [-1,1] to facilitate model training
+- Data Cleaning: removing the irrelevant folders like nuts, vegetable and fruits except apples

-### 3.3 Modeling and Evaluation (Stephen)
+### 3.3 Modeling and Evaluation
 Describe the model architecture(s) you selected

 Describe how you train your models